 From the BKK airport it is so easy: go down to the lowest floor of the airport and buy for 45THB ($1,30) a ticket into the city and then take a meter-taxi and you will get to your destination for max $4 in total!
 From the city to the airport there are also direct busses that run frequently to both airports BKK and DMK, they cost only about $4.

 How to get to the islands?
 There are many ways: train, bus, plane.
-Read in 'From Bangkok to Koh Tao' what type of transportation I choose.
-For examples of a Thailand island hopping itinerary, click on the link.
+Read in from Bangkok to Koh Tao what type of transportation I choose.
+For examples of an itinerary for 2 weeks in Thailand, click on the link.

 Buy a Thai SIM card and enjoy cheap and fast 4G internet and show your friends back home the best places to visit in Thailand.
 In my article The Best Thailand Tourist SIM Card I will tell you which provider to choose.
 If your phone is locked or buying a new SIM Card is not your thing then check out Teppy!